 iSocket will send a power failure message immediately after it detects that supply to it has been lost.
 There could be some latency but in most cases power outages longer than 1 second will be reported.
 Professional iSocket® Smart Software is designed to send both power outage and power restore messages no matter what the delay was between these two events.
 It means that even if power has been restored in the same second that it failed and the unit had not even shut down yet, you will receive both messages.
 This helps to understand that there has been a short power interruption, but now there is power in your network again.

 iSocket can detect flickers/glitches (by fact, outages) of at least 100ms duration when the setting of power failure delay is set to "0" (it is set to 1 second from the factory).
 Of course, different factors should be taken into consideration, such as capacitance, length of wires, etc. It is important to understand what exactly means the outage for iSocket.
 The outage is a drop of the mains power (input power provided to iSocket) below ~90 VAC for ~100ms, while your equipment will be, and most probably must be, connected to the mains separately from iSocket.
 When you consider using any external glitches detection device which is not a part of the monitored equipment itself, you should understand that regardless of parameters of glitches/flickers an outage for a one equipment not necessarily will be the same for another.
 Generally, no one external device can guarantee 100% correct detection of glitches for another device, because characteristics of two devices connected to the mains separately will be different.
 You will either have false alarms or no alarms from time to time.
-Only a built-in facility of the monitored equipment itself can be considered as 100% guarantee if your concern are glitches.
+Only a built-in facility of the monitored equipment itself can be considered as 100% guarantee if your concern are brown outs (glitches).
 The recommended option if your concern are power glitches will be to use a small UPS or even a surge protector for your equipment so that it can survive short outages and keep iSocket for notifications about longer outages as there will be no any external device that can help you to detect such short outages.
 Worth mentioning, if you don’t receive a power glitch alarm with the setting of the power failure delay to zero but your equipment is switching off then your equipment really needs some frontend protection first - a protection that allows you to delay the outage.
 Or vice versa, you can create an intentional permanent power cut of the network that powers the iSocket when there is a power outage on the network that powers your equipment.
 You can do this with a specific hardware.
 Thus, in the event of a glitch, the power to iSocket will be turned off until it is manually turned on and iSocket will certainly detect this.

-The whole idea of iSocket is to report any outages without manipulating over them except a tiny setting that allows to eliminate flickers, otherwise it's the way to add a huge amount of confuses in settings and the way lost alerts.
+The whole idea of iSocket is to report any outages without manipulating over them except a tiny setting that allows to eliminate flickers (see previous question), otherwise it's the way to add a huge amount of confuses in settings and the way lost alerts.
 There simply can't be a simple (in fact, any) reasonable logic to implement big delays in the reporting without adding confuses and precedents of the lost alerts.
 Yes, we can configure your iSocket to behave this way, but you have a huge risk to be confused.
 However, you will get a power restore message too, so you always know the duration of the outage and you decide whether to go to the location to fix a problem (if power is not restored) or not (if power is restored in acceptable for your use case time).